10 free things you can do now

 3. Reconsider your second car

-If you can do without a second car you're likely to save thousands of dollars each year on registration, insurance, loans and running costs.
-The money you save by not buying a second car can cover occasional trips by taxi when you needed a second vehicle.
+If you can do without a second car you're likely to save thousands of dollars each year.
+You could avoid registration, insurance, loans and running costs.
+The money you save could cover occasional trips by taxi when needed.

-Even if you have a car, you don't have to use it all the time—using people power (like walking and cycling) is good for your wallet, good for your health and good for the environment.
+Even if you have a car, you don't have to use it all the time.
+Walking and cycling is good for your wallet, your health and for the environment.

-If you decide to buy a new car or a second car, choosing a fuel-efficient car is a good financial decision that can save you thousands of dollars in fuel costs.
+Choosing a fuel-efficient new or second-hand car is a good financial decision.
+It can save you thousands of dollars in fuel costs.
 It will also reduce the pollution generated as you drive it.

-All new light motor vehicles (cars, 4WDs, SUVs and light commercial vehicles) sold in Australia have to display a Fuel Consumption Label.
-The label is designed to help you make better choices about the running costs and environmental impacts of your new car.
+All new light motor vehicles sold in Australia have to display a Fuel Consumption Label.
+The label is on cars, 4WDs, SUVs and light commercial vehicles.
+It helps you understand the running costs and environmental impacts of your new car.
 Fuel consumption information is also available for many cars made before 2004.

 4. Install solar power

-Once your system is installed, it'll help reduce your electricity bills as well as your impact on the environment.
-Solar power systems are low-maintenance and can also increase the value of your home.
+Solar power systems will help reduce your electricity bills as well as your impact on the environment.
+They are low-maintenance and can also increase the value of your home.

-Solar power can be connected to the mains electricity grid or set up as a stand-alone system where the electricity is stored in batteries.
+Solar power can be connected to the mains electricity grid.
+It can also be set up as a stand-alone system where electricity is stored in batteries.

-If you install a solar power system at home, you could be eligible to receive renewable power incentives in the form of Small-scale Technology Certificates (STCs).
-You may also be able to sell the electricity you generate to electricity suppliers under a feed-in tariff.
+If you install a solar power system at home, you could receive incentives called Small-scale Technology Certificates (STCs).
+You may also be able to sell the excess electricity you generate to electricity suppliers under a feed-in tariff.

 5. Be energy efficient when you buy, build or renovate

-Finally, if you're buying a home or building or renovating consider increasing its energy efficiency.
+If you're buying or building a home or renovating, consider increasing its energy efficiency.

-Building and renovating is an exciting time but it can also be complicated and stressful with all sorts of decisions to make.
-These include decisions about the design of the home or extension, heating and cooling options, insulation, effective easy-living outdoor areas, and which appliances are the most energy efficient.
+Building and renovating is an exciting time.
+It can also be complex and stressful with all sorts of decisions to make.
+You will need to decide the design of the home or extension.
+Chose how you insulate, heat and cool your space.
+Purchase new energy efficient appliances.
 Your choices can improve comfort levels and cut your heating, cooling and water costs for many years to come.

-There are many experts who can give you advice on home energy efficiency and help with your planning which can save you money and bother over the longer term.
+There are many experts who can give you advice on home energy efficiency and help with your planning.
+They can save you money and bother over the longer term.

 Be bushfire ready

-A tidy-up to maintain your home's exterior and the health of your garden is a good idea at any time of year.
-Keep in mind that the peak fire season varies depending on where you live in Australia.
+A tidy-up to maintain your home's exterior and the health of your garden is always a good idea.
+Peak fire season varies depending on where you live in Australia.
 Check with the Bureau of Meteorology to find out when the fire risk is highest in your area.